 Most beautiful buildings in Hong Kong

-We can’t make a list about Hong Kong architecture and leave out the Bank of China.
-Let’s face it – our skyline simply wouldn’t look complete without its angular, asymmetrical silhouette.
+We can't make a list of Hong Kong architecture and leave out the Bank of China.
+Let's face it – our skyline simply wouldn't look complete without its angular, asymmetrical silhouette.
 Despite a polarising reception when it was first unveiled in 1990, I.M.
-Pei’s modernist skyscraper has become an internationally recognisable icon of Hong Kong – as synonymous with our city as the Eiffel Tower is with Paris.
+Pei's modernist skyscraper has become an internationally recognisable icon of Hong Kong – as synonymous with our city as the Eiffel Tower is with Paris.

-As a city that famously moves at breakneck pace, Hong Kong doesn’t have a lot of well-preserved and still-functioning heritage buildings – especially not in Central – which is just one of the things that makes this neoclassical beauty so unique.
+As a city that famously moves at a breakneck pace, Hong Kong doesn't have a lot of well-preserved and still-functioning heritage buildings – especially not in Central – which is just one of the things that makes this neoclassical beauty so unique.
 Completed in 1912 as a joint venture by the architects behind parts of Buckingham Palace and the V&A Museum in London, the former Supreme Court building features design elements from classical Greek architecture, such as the Ionic columns and pediment.
 Being a colonial building, it also has decidedly British touches, like the royal coat of arms and statue of Themis (the Greek goddess of justice), who also presides over Old Bailey in London.

 Fun fact: The building has changed purpose multiple times over its 100-plus years of history.
 From 1941 to 1945, for example, it was used as the military police headquarters during the Japanese occupation.